Our story

 How we are funded

-Community Caregivers of Greater Derry and the Loaner’s Closet have a diverse funding portfolio comprised of individual donations from borrowers, funding from the towns we service, private grants and fundraising events such as our well- known Potter’s Bowl.
-We get no funding from the State of New Hampshire, federal government or insurance companies to operate the Loaner’s Closet.
+Community Caregivers of Greater Derry and the Loaner’s Closet have a diverse funding portfolio comprised of individual donations from borrowers, funding from the 7 towns we service, private grants, and fundraising events such as our well-known Potter’s Bowl.
+We do not receive funding from the State of New Hampshire, federal government, or insurance companies to operate the Loaner’s Closet.

 Our recent partners